gab57/comp20-gbeaulieu/liftknockoff/README.md

 # Lift Knockoff (i.e. oober) lab README.md

 ### 1. Assignment basically completed!
-There are a few issues: 1) is that the info window only pops up in 2 places; one for "me" and one for the last marker created in the loop.
+One tragic issue that I didn't realize was an issue until late monday night & attempted to solve, but ran out of time.
+The info window works for clicking on me.
+However, when clicking on passengers or vehicles, it only works for the last marker created in the loop (because each loop replaces the var "marker" with the latest marker object.
+Tried fixing by putting the markers into an array and accessing location from the array through indexing, but had trouble dealing with the object type.)

 ### 2. Collaborated w/ Wei-ren Murray and Mikayla Toffer, help from TA Juliana